Category Archives: patron saints

 The Vision of Saint Anthony of Padua by Bartolome Esteban Murillo

-The feast day of St. Anthony of Padua is celebrated on June 13.
+The Feast day of St. Anthony of Padua is celebrated on June 13.
 He is the patron saint of sailors, lost articles and fishermen.

 St. Anthony was born in Lisbon, Portugal in 1195.
 His name at Baptism was Fernando.
 At the age of 15 Fernando entered the Augustinian Monastery.
 He did not focus on his studies and prayer, but spent time with friends and enjoyed political discussions.
 He was sent to Coimbra where he studied for nine years.
 He was ordained a priest during this time.